Expression of Interest

 Supporting Must-Knows: (1), (2), (7), (9)

-Realigning Timescales, Mandates, and Funding Cycles
+Realigning Actions across Timescales, Mandates, and Funding Cycles

 Effective resilience action depends on coordination across timeframes, mandates, and jurisdictions – yet these often remain out of sync.
 Political cycles operate on four- or five-year terms, while climate risks unfold over decades.
 Infrastructure is built for lifetimes, but investment planning is locked into short-term returns.
 Institutional mandates are often sector-bound, while real-world risks are cross-cutting.
-These mismatches – temporal, institutional, and financial – undermine the ability to plan for slow-onset threats, integrate across sectors, and invest in long-term risk reduction.
+These mismatches – temporal, spatial, institutional, and financial – undermine the ability to plan for slow-onset threats, integrate across sectors, and invest in long-term risk reduction.

 Sessions in this track will explore key questions below (non-exhaustive list):